phenopackets/phenopacket-tools/docs/index.rst

   or projects using either JSON schema or programmatic tools.

 On top of the library, we provide a standalone CLI application for conversion and validation.
-The source code is available at https://github.com/phenopackets/phenopacket-tools.
+The source code is available from our `GitHub repository <https://github.com/phenopackets/phenopacket-tools>`_.

 The following sections describe phenopacket-tools library and CLI application.
 We start with :ref:`rsttutorial` to provide a quick overview of the CLI functionality.